 We’ve found a novel resource to help everyone out, so that they don’t get bored of humming the same tune over and over again.
 We’ll display a few different print outs in our kitchen and bathroom areas when our UK headquarters re-open.

 For those who do need to work in the office (yes, even selling gift card solutions, some roles require us to be office based), we’ve been sure to follow government advice.
 We’ve found that these documents released by the World Health Organisation have helped us set out what we’ve needed to do to protect our employees.

 Whilst it’s true that some employees won’t be able to self-isolate and work remotely, it is possible to minimise the risk exposure.
 Cleaning contact surfaces more often and providing hand sanitiser are just some of the basic measures all business should be able to take.

 We hope our guide to staying positive has been helpful.
 Whilst this is a sensitive time, we’re also aware that as many businesses as possible will be trying to operate as usual.
-Therefore, we’ve come up with plenty of ideas for how to continue engaging your employees and customers during this epidemic.
+Therefore, we’ve come up with plenty of ideas for how to continue engaging your employees and customers, however long the pandemic lasts.

 We recognise that rewards and incentives might not seem like the biggest priority right now, but we believe that everybody deserves to be rewarded for the way in which they've adapted to these unprecedented times.

 We're here to help however we can, and we continue to wish you and your employees good health and safety in the months to come.